Are CAT Scans Safe During Pregnancy?

 A CAT scan is a common name for the imaging procedure called a computed axial tomography scan.
 A CAT scan procedure uses a computer to combine several x-ray images to produce cross-sectional and three-dimensional images of internal organs and other structures within the body.
 Learn more about having x-rays during your pregnancy.

-CAT Scans and Pregnancy: Why are they performed?
+Why are they Performed?

 CAT scans are used to assess the internal structures inside the body.